-This week they have launched “The Daquiri Series”, a collection of seasonal cocktail recipes curated by four leading cocktail creators, Jean Vital, Tammy Jackson, Matt Hollidge and Copalli’s own cocktail curator from the Belizean rainforest, Waluco Maheia.
+This week they have launched “The Daiquiri Series”, a collection of seasonal cocktail recipes curated by four leading cocktail creators, Jean Vital, Tammy Jackson, Matt Hollidge and Copalli’s own cocktail curator from the Belizean rainforest, Waluco Maheia.

-The Daquiri is a very easy drink comprised of rum, sugar and lime, shaken and served straight up.
+The Daiquiri is a very easy drink comprised of rum, sugar and lime, shaken and served straight up.
 Given the simplicity of the recipe, there are countless of permutations when it comes to twisting it, and Copalli seems to be aware of that.

 The recipes are supposed to be easy to recreate at home and are inspired by the Belizean tropical forest where their distillery is based.
-Using the Copalli White Rum (I need to review this soon) and tropical Belizean fruits that can be sourced in the UK, The Daquiri Series will run throughout 2021, with each season unlocking new recipes.
+Using the Copalli White Rum (I need to review this soon) and tropical Belizean fruits that can be sourced in the UK, The Daiquiri Series will run throughout 2021, with each season unlocking new recipes.

 Matt Hollidge’s ‘Beesop Daiquiri’